-Top Things to See and Do on Your Visit to the Skagit Valley Tulip Festival
+Top Things to See and Do at the Skagit Valley Tulip Festival

-Tip No. 5: Local organizations host everything from wine tastings to chainsaw carving in Mount Vernon, Burlington, La Conner, Conway, Anacortes, Sedro-Woolley and other surrounding communities.
-Find the event schedule at tulipfestival.org.
-The Mount Vernon Street Fair, the festival’s largest celebration, takes place in downtown Mount Vernon.
+Tip No. 7: Local organizations host everything from wine tastings to art shows in Mount Vernon, Burlington, La Conner, Conway, Anacortes, Sedro-Woolley and other surrounding communities.
+These activities will be at limited capacity this year, so be prepared to wait outside or in your car in case you arrive at a popular time.
+Find the event schedule.

-Tip No. 6: Safety First.
-In the interest of safety and as a courtesy to fellow festivalgoers, do not pull over or park in unauthorized areas—and because these are working farms, do not walk into the fields.
+Tip No. 8: Safety First.
+In the interest of safety and as a courtesy to fellow festival-goers, do not pull over or park in unauthorized areas—and because these are working farms, do not walk into the fields.

 Turn your visit to the Skagit Valley Tulip Festival into a fun day of exploration.
 Here are our recommendations to make the most out of your trip, enjoy excellent family-friendly activities, and explore restaurants, nearby towns, trails and more.

-Out-of-this-world morning treats at the C-SQUARE market include caramelized Bee Sting, a croissant baked in a muffin tin with honey and almonds.
-With award-winning, house-made charcuterie as well as international and local cheeses, this is also a great place to pick up picnic fare.
-A bonus: They make delicious organic ice cream.
+Out-of-this-world morning treats from local bakery C-SQUARE include caramelized Bee Sting, a croissant baked in a muffin tin with honey and almonds.
+Visit the Skagit Valley Co-op for their beloved baked goods; award-winning, house-made charcuterie; and delicious organic ice cream.

 The Skagit Valley Tulip Festival coincides with another remarkable display of nature: Around 35,000 snow geese overwinter in the area, typically through mid-April or early May.
 The best place to see these elegant beauties is in the Skagit Wildlife Area’s Fir Island Farms Reserve Unit off Fir Island Road.